 - Always have a back-up plan.
 The real test of a leader is what happens in the moments following the realization they’ve made the wrong decision.
 Smart leaders always have a contingency plan knowing circumstances can sometimes fall beyond the boundaries of reason or control – no “Plan B” equals a flawed plan.

 Many entrepreneurs like to build teams, improve internal processes, and set up new systems.
-But, it is important to remember that making these changes a lasting part of the company culture is equally important.
-No system of organizational communication or culture works unless you and your team work on it day to day.
-And if you want to start having a more clear and transparent organizational communication, try out Weekdone with your team.
+Making these changes a lasting part of the company culture is equally important.
+No system of organizational communication or culture works unless you and your team work on it daily.
+Therefore, if you want to start having a more clear and transparent organizational communication, try out Weekdone with your team.

-Implementing better organizational communication and improving visibility is instant and easy.
-Just sign up for our free trial at weekdone.com, invite your employees, and you're all done.
+Weekdone makes it simple to improve communication in your business and increasing visibility in your team.
+Just sign up for our free trial at Weekdone.com, invite your employees, and you’re all done.
 In less than a week, you will get your first structured employee progress report via e-mail from your people.